erj826/WEaaS/README.md

 # WEaaS
 Watch Endpoints as a Service project for Red Hat.
 WEaaS is used in conjunction with OpenStack.

-WEaaS is used as an alternative to OpenStack's APIs.
-By communicating directly with RabbitMQ, OpenStack's messaging service, WEaaS is able to return endpoint information faster than the API can.
+WEaaS (a.k.a Stop Polling All the Things) is used as a faster alternative to monitor endpoints by avoiding the repeated usage of the OpenStack API.
+By communicating directly with RabbitMQ, OpenStack's messaging service, WEaaS is able to return endpoint information faster than repeated polling of the API can.

+Intended client: Kuryr Controller

 ## Supported Endpoints
 * Neutron: